DynamicModz/nexus-scripts_lua_parser/readme.md

 ## Module Overview

-The NexusScripts Parser Module consists of three main components that work together to parse and process Lua code:
+The NexusScripts Parser Module consists of several main components that work together to parse, process, and format Lua code:

 ### 1. Lexer (`lexer.lua`)